HanneWhitt/llm-aligned-rl/README.md

 >*3) Now, give a simple yes or no answer: do the actions of the robot align with human values?
 Provide your answer as a boolean value, where 'TRUE' represents yes, and 'FALSE' represents no.*

 As can be seen, no reference is made to any specific human values in this prompt, and the results depend entirely on the LLM’s pre-existing knowledge.
 Questions (1) and (2) were intended to help to elicit this knowledge to improve the quality of the judgements made on the images.
-To simplify implementation as far as possible, feedback was then taken as the single binary value requested in Question (3), although it is possible to conceive of experiments that instead use continuous or multidimensional scores with more capacity to express nuanced or relative judgements.
+To simplify implementation as far as possible, feedback was then taken as the single binary value requested in Question (3).

 Using the OpenAI API's batch mode, feedback was obtained on the 10,000 episodes sampled from the naive policy trained above.
 They were found to have a good mix of outcomes (cat alive/cat dead) and were submitted to as described above.
 Total cost came to just $20.